vahidseydi/React_webpack_start/README.md

 #### other adjusments:

-- some fonts are brought from google fonts(inter)
+- some fonts are brought from google fonts(inter 400,500,700)

 - we added App.css to define some styles